 Driving jobs like deliveries can run up a car’s mileage, so they usually aren’t recommended for new cars because it reduces the value faster.
 Many college students, though, drive a used car, which means that this might be a perfect flexible way to make money in college!

 There are several app-based courier-style jobs that will pay you just to drive things from place to place in a timely fashion.
 Delivery apps for college students to make money this way include Postmates, DoorDash, Grubhub, UberEats, Instacart, and Shipt.
+(Check out these Apps like DoorDash to make extra money)

 On average, people make about $10 to $15 an hour doing this sort of work.
 Of course, it’s more consistent in places where there are more people.
 Since college towns usually have a pretty decent population, these can be a good way to make side cash—especially since there’s a sizeable market for food delivery from your tired (or drunk) fellow students.